24 May 2018

 Today, raw food products and ingredients rejected on the basis of damage, out of specification, recall and past use-by date, provide the necessary ingredients for EnviroWaste’s stock-feed, composting and vermiculture operations.

-Similarly, primary packaging (e.g. blister packs, tins, cartons and bottles in direct contact with food), secondary packaging (e.g. cartons and plastic crates) and tertiary packaging (e.g. shrink wrap protecting transported goods) are recycled where possible, with residual components providing the raw material for our gas-to-energy business that generates electricity for the national grid.
+Similarly, primary packaging (e.g. blister packs, tins, cartons and bottles in direct contact with food), secondary packaging (e.g. cartons and plastic crates) and tertiary packaging (e.g. shrink wrap protecting transported goods) are recycled where possible.

 Irrespective of advances in waste recovery, everyone should dwell on the adage that prevention is better than the cure – that generating less waste in the first place is better than managing it.